-Noelle Smith is a Vancouver Island-based self-advocate who was nominated for the 2020 BC Autism Awards Self-Advocate of the Year award.
-Noelle’s inspiring journey as a yoga and meditation teacher is here to help others understand the importance of self-care and mental health.
-This AutismBC Connects is all about Noelle Smith’s journey.
+Noelle Smith is an Interior-based self-advocate who was nominated for the 2020 BC Autism Awards Self-Advocate of the Year award.
+Noelle's inspiring journey as a yoga and meditation teacher is here to help others understand the importance of self-care and mental health.
+This AutismBC Connects is all about Noelle Smith's journey.

 Hello, My name is Noelle Smith and I would like to share how the process of self-discovery in the world of yoga and meditation have helped me overcome many challenges since my autism diagnosis, including mental illness, labels, and traumas.

 My story began when I was born, in 1996.
 I started school in the early 2000s when the school system still had very “old-school” thinking.
 By that, I mean it considered individuality and uniqueness “wrong,” or that having differences meant disorders.
 I knew this firsthand because I was clinically diagnosed with autism, or what was once called Asperger’s Syndrome, at a very young age.
 For those unfamiliar with autism or Asperger’s Syndrome, it is clinically defined as a developmental disorder where an individual faces challenges with communication and behaviours.
 It is very different from person to person (which is why it is called the Autism Spectrum) and most of the time it’s not physically noticeable.